szzexpoi/AiR/README.md

 ```

 ### Disclaimer
 We adopt the official implementation of the [Bilinear Attention Network](https://github.com/jnhwkim/ban-vqa) as a backbone model for attention supervision.
 We use the bottom-up features provided in [this repository](https://github.com/airsplay/lxmert).
+For GRU with Bayesian Dropout (used in our UpDown reimplementation), we adopt the implementation from [this repository](https://github.com/Cadene/skip-thoughts.torch/tree/master/pytorch).
 Please refer to these links for further README information.

 ### Requirements
 1. Requirements for Pytorch.
 We use Pytorch 1.2.0 in our experiments.